MUSE Public speaking Techniques

-For those that already have a speech to present, but need focus, this is an exercise that seeks to organize material into digestible units.
+For those that already have a public speech to present, but need focus, this is an exercise that seeks to organize material into digestible units.
 In playful Q & A, we identify the key takeaway points of the speech and organize them into powerful one-sentence bullets.
 Those bullets will serve as anchors as we construct material around them.

-Workouts can occur at different stages of the process.
+Public speaking workouts can occur at different stages of the process.
 If a student has a speech already fairly well-constructed, this session is about sharpening & expanding verbal and vocal expression, eye contact, pacing, and running the room.
 If the student is still refining his/her speech, the session drills speaking skills using the shorter bullet points developed in the previous sessions.

 “Looking for Words and Images That Pop”